-CSC 571 Introduction to Game Design (3 Credits)
+CSC 571 Game Design and Development (3 Credits)

 This course introduces students to game design and development concepts.
-Topics include the history of games, play elements, story and character development, game plan and storyboard design, level and user interface design, and the game design document.
+Topics include the history of games, genres, play elements, story and character development, game play and storyboard design, level and user interface design, and the game design document.